Restaurants Rise Again

 From One, Many

-That's right.
-The opposite of our national motto, e pluribus unum, because, in this instance, consumers are telling us that what used to be called a "restaurant" is no longer.
-That simple term, "restaurant" (definition: a place where people pay to sit and eat meals prepared on the premises), has shifted meaning in the minds of this century's ultra-spoiled, grew-up-onridiculous-convenience food consumer.
+That’s right.
+Contrary to the national motto, “e pluribus unum,” consumers are redefining the term “restaurant.”
+That once simple definition of a restaurant has evolved in the minds of this century’s ultra-spoiled, grew-up-on-ridiculous-convenience food consumer.
 They want their food delivered to them, they want to pick it up on the way home, AND, lo and behold, they still occasionally want a great sit-down experience.
 Wow.
-This says one thing to us:
+The key takeaway: Adaptability and catering to consumer preferences are paramount.

 Portfolio

-Not one, but many different formats.
-Instead of a single cookie-cutter model that is stamped out across the tundra, the consumer is ok with completely dark kitchens for pick up and delivery only.
-Which is cool, because of lower real estate and labor costs.
+Gone are the days of a single cookie-cutter model stamped out across the tundra.
+The consumer is embracing a portfolio of restaurant formats, allowing for dark kitchens for pick up and delivery only which lower real estate and labor costs.

 But some things never change, which means that experience still matters.
 A GREAT experience, that is.

-To use an ancient expression from the rock n roll 80's, bottom line, they want it all.
-Which, given other currently successful models like Amazon, Alibaba and Walmart, makes a whole lotta sense (70's too).
-From what we can tell, the old restaurant platform has now turned itself upside down in order to rise back up and become successful again and to meet the customer on their own mental turf.
-Here's your new playbook; you now must be all of these things to all of the people all of the time:
+To use an ancient expression from the rock n roll 80’s, bottom line, they want it all.
+Inspired by successful models like Amazon, Alibaba and Walmart, makes a whole lotta sense (70’s too).
+From what we can tell, the old restaurant platform has now turned itself upside down to meet consumer expectations.
+Here’s your new playbook; you now must be all of these things to all of the people all of the time:

 Subscribe to Wayfind